5-Star Nursing Home

 Fee Campsites - some with laundry facilities

-WITHIN 80 MILES OF GETTYSBURG, SD.
+WITHIN AN HOUR-ISH OF GETTYSBURG, SD.

 1. Tour the Dakota Sunset Museum, home of the sacred Lakota Medicine Rock, and showcase for the history of Gettysburg and Potter County.
 A special treat is a cannon from the Battle of Gettysburg.
 Dakota Sunset Museum Website